delta-G/R4_DMA/README.md

 * **`void detachInterrupt()`** - disables the DTI interrupt but leaves the event linked in the ILC.

 * **`void setTriggerSource(uint8_t source)`** – sets one of the event link codes to be the trigger source for the DMAC.
 Not all events can trigger the DMAC.
 See table 13.4 in the “Renesas RA4M1 Group User’s Manual” for a list of event codes.
 Set the source as 0 to enable software triggering of the DMAC.
+If the channel is running when this function is called it will stop and restart the channel.

 * **`void requestTransfer()`** - if the triger source is set to software trigger (setTriggerSource(0)) then this function will initiate the software trigger.